Greatest Hits Radio South West: Stations

-Also joining the GHR network in the South West:

-Cornwall (DAB only)
+On 17 April 2024 GHR Cornwall was launched on FM as Pirate FM went to Hits Radio Cornwall on DAB only.

 History

 In the Bristol area, originally launched on 26 November 1999 as 107.3 The Eagle and was owned by UKRD.
 The slogans used were "Bristol's Newest Radio Station" or "Bristol's Fastest Growing Radio Station".
 Its sister station at the time was also called The Eagle, which is based in Guildford, Surrey and also owned by UKRD.